-The Lost Coast Interpretation Association is proud to host this year’s Wild and Scenic Film Festival, September 11th, at the Redwood Playhouse in Garberville.
-The fun starts at 4 pm with sounds of Swing & Gypsy Jazz performed by Gayle and Michel Forner, food, drinks and silent auction.
-This year’s award winning film collection Adventure with a Purpose starts at 5 pm.
+The Lost Coast Interpretation Association presents this year’s Wild and Scenic Film Festival, August 12th, at the Redwood Playhouse in Garberville.
+The fun starts at 5 pm with live music by Skyline Swing, food, drinks and silent auction.
+This year’s award winning film collection Best Of Fest starts at 5 pm.
 There will also be door prizes and a raffle for a $600 24 speed mountain bike!

-Tickets are $20 Adults/ $15 Seniors & Students, and are available at King Range Books or through firstname.lastname@example.org .
+Tickets are $15 Adults/ $10 Seniors & Students/$0 Under 12 and are available via [email protected] or at the door.
 All proceeds go to support the many environmental educational programs of LCIA such as the Lost Coast Environmental Education Resource lessons for local schools, scholarships for our Youth Interpreters, Summer Adventure Camp, hikes, lectures, and our Education Center with Native Garden.

 We hope to see you there!